damienharrison/damienharrison.github.io/_posts/2023-08-02-BCDR-Plan-Template.md

 ## Data Backup and Storage

 Data is the lifeblood of our business, so we've got it covered!
-Our backups are not just protected within the bakery's oven; they are securely stored offsite in the cloud 🌥️.
+Our backups are not just protected within the bakery's oven; they are securely stored [offsite in an air-gapped solution located in the cloud](https://www.bondgate.co.uk/ensuring-uninterrupted-business-operations-discover-our-hardware-free-bcdr-solutions/) 🌥️.
 No zombie attack or fire 🔥 can touch our valuable data!

 ## BCDR Testing and Drills